Biomedical Materials Translational Facility

 - High throughput biological testing and evaluation of materials.

-Development of new medtech products, particularly medical devices is technically challenging, and invariably requires a multidisciplinary approach with research expertise drawn from a range of disciplines such as materials science, surface chemistry, biomedical engineering, cellular biology and pre-clinical assessment.
-The BMTF aims to provide an environment in which the existing research expertise from partners and collaborators will come together to create critical mass in collaborative multidisciplinary research teams, to develop new materials for devices, diagnostics, delivery technologies, imaging agents and the assessment of these materials through new, non-invasive, in situ imaging techniques.
-The BMTF will allow discoveries to be accelerated through the next phases of scale-up, prototype evaluation and biological testing.
+The development of new and improved medical technologies, particularly medical devices, faces technical and regulatory challenges, and invariably requires a multidisciplinary approach with research expertise drawn from a range of disciplines such as materials science, surface chemistry, biomedical engineering, cellular biology as well as pre-clinical and ultimately clinical assessment.
+In the context of the BMTF, these capabilities provide an environment in which the existing research expertise from partners and collaborators will be enhanced to enable the development of new materials for devices, diagnostics, delivery technologies, imaging agents and the assessment of these materials through new, non-invasive, in situ imaging techniques.
+They also allow discoveries to be accelerated through the subsequent development phases of scale-up, prototype evaluation and biological testing.
+Importantly and uniquely, this research infrastructure capabilities will be housed within facilities operating under appropriate quality management systems.
+The Monash and CSIRO facilities are currently operating under ISO 9001:2015 This will enable new materials, devices and processes to be developed within the framework needed for subsequent in vivo evaluation and adoption by industry partners.

-The BMTF will be a focal point to draw in, engage and stimulate industry.
-Within Australia’s medtech sector there are a range of highly innovative companies with high growth potential.
-The BMTF’s focus on translational biomedical materials research provides these companies with a means to proactively engage earlier in the R&D process.
+The Monash Technology Precinct will be a focal point to draw in, engage and stimulate industry.
+Within Australia’s medical technologies sector there are a range of highly innovative companies with high growth potential.
+With a focus on translational biomedical materials research, companies will be provided with a means to proactively engage earlier in the R&D process.